 Any attempt at combining information from EEG and fMRI invariably confronts the problem that EEG and fMRI data are measuring fundamentally different quantities. fMRI measures blood oxygen level, which is affected by blood volume, flow rate, and of course the oxygen content of the blood.
 The various factors contributing to the BOLD signal are directly or indirectly related to the metabolism of brain cells, and thus neural activity.
 On the other hand, the currents responsible for EEG are ionic currents produced when neuronal activity causes alterations in the flow of ions into and out of neurons.
 Since this activity varies spatially, currents are produced in the brain fluid, roughly synchronous with and proportional to activity.
-Additionally, current is fundamentally a vector quantity, although it is possible to describe the EEG sources as scalars by fixing the direction of the currents (e.g. by anatomical constraints), or by working with current source density, or local field potential (voltage as measured by an electrode inserted into the brain).
+Additionally, current is fundamentally a vector quantity, although as mentioned previously, it is possible to describe the EEG sources as scalars by fixing the direction of the currents (e.g. by anatomical constraints), or by working with current source density, or local field potential (voltage as measured by an electrode inserted into the brain).

-Several studies by different researchers have shown that BOLD signal and neural activity are correlated -in fact, if the frequency of the neural activity is fixed, the BOLD signal is roughly linearly proportional to the neural activity [21-24].
-BOLD signal has also been shown to be proportional to local field potential [23, 24].
+Several studies by different researchers have shown that BOLD signal and neural activity are correlated - in fact, if the frequency of the neural activity is fixed, the BOLD signal is roughly linearly proportional to the neural activity (Heeger et al., 2000; Heeger and Ress, 2002; Shmuel et al., 2006; Logothetis et al., 2001).
+BOLD signal has also been shown to be proportional to local field potential (Shmuel et al., 2006; Logothetis et al., 2001).
 Since the current sources should be proportional to neural activity (and local field potential) it is reasonable to expect the sources of the EEG signal to be proportional to the BOLD signal.
 This is the basis of our regularization scheme: modes from the null space of the lead field are added to ensure that the solution is proportional to the BOLD signal \vec{B} .

 To regularize, we minimize the disagreement between the solution and linearly-scaled fMRI at each time.
 We introduce the unknown constants λ (which describes the proportionality between fMRI signal and neural activity) and κ (which is an offset).
+While we do not expect introducing λ and κ to literally "convert" BOLD signal into EEG signal or even to fully capture the relationship between the two measures, doing so nonetheless provides a concrete relationship between them that we can use to obtain a unique solution to our minimization problem:

 An additional issue is that the BOLD signal is temporally very different from the EEG signal.
-We will discus this in detail in Section V, but it can be thought of (as a simple approximation) as following neural activity, but delayed by roughly four seconds.
-Also, fMRI data is sampled at a much lower rate than EEG data (a typical fMRI machine may record a new image every two seconds, whereas EEG is often sampled every two milliseconds), and therefore most EEG data will not have accompanying BOLD signal at precisely the same time.
+We will discuss this in detail in the Testing and algorithms Section, but it can be thought of (as a simple approximation) as following neural activity, but delayed by roughly 4 s.
+Also, fMRI data is sampled at a much lower rate than EEG data (a typical fMRI machine may record a new image every 2 s, whereas EEG is often sampled every 2 ms), and therefore most EEG data will not have accompanying BOLD signal at precisely the same time.